 About HMS Next

-We are delighted to formally launch HMS Next, an initiative that will enable our community to transform the way we operate in order to achieve success, foster progress and ensure a healthy academic future.
+HMS Next is an initiative that is enabling our community to transform the way we operate in order to achieve success, foster progress and ensure a healthy academic future.
 HMS Next was formed with the goal of ensuring that we can extend the pre-eminence of Harvard Medical School while addressing the financial challenges we face as a community.
 More »

 As HMS Next gains momentum, we will keep you updated on our progress through this website and other public forums.